Pork & Beans

 If you are using a pork shank (eisbein) :

 Firstly, take the smoked pork shank and coat in olive oil, season liberally with salt and pepper and roast for 1 hour in 180 degree preheated oven.

-Once the shank is cooked, remove from the oven, let cool till you can touch it, and roughly cut into chunks leaving some on the bone.
+Once the shank is cooked, remove it from the oven, let cool till you can touch it, and roughly cut into chunks leaving some on the bone.

-Next add the garlic and ginger and let cook for about 2 minutes
+Next, add the garlic and ginger and let cook for about 2 minutes.

-Serves with rice or with roti!
+Serves with rice or roti and a carrot salad!